talipturkmen/udacity-deep-reinforcement-learning/p1_navigation/README.md

 ### Dependencies

-Use the `requirements.txt` file (in the [main](https://github.com/talipturkmen/udacity-deep-reinforcement-learning/p1_navigation) folder) to install the required dependencies via `pip`.
+Use the `requirements.txt` file to install the required dependencies via `pip`.

 ```
 pip install -r requirements.txt